-- Improve existing rail infrastructure to broaden rail services and improve safety by working with the Vermont Agency of Transportation to prioritize investments. - Encourage the development of truck to rail transfer stations, including the Middlebury OMYA Rail Spur (even though it is postponed) to carry additional freight and reduce truck traffic on the Region's roadway system, to reduce the number of truck trips through the Region while still encouraging freight travel. - Encourage the use of rail freight where practical and economically feasible - Support Middlebury Bridge & Rail Project as s part of the mainline in the context of the Tiger IV grant - Continue to support the Vermont Western Corridor Transportation Management Plan and its recommendations for improvements.
+- Encourage the development of truck to rail transfer stations, including the Middlebury OMYA Rail Spur (even though it is postponed) to carry additional freight and reduce truck traffic on the Region's roadway system, to reduce the number of truck trips through the Region while still encouraging freight travel. - Encourage the use of rail freight where practical and economically feasible - Support Middlebury Bridge & Rail Project as s part of the mainline in the context of the Tiger IV grant - Continue to support the Vermont Western Corridor Transportation Management Plan and its recommendations for improvements. http://54.172.27.91/transportation/corridor\studies/western\corridor/

-http://54.172.27.91/transportation/corridor_studies/western_corridor/

-Rail - Recommended Actions: General Implement Western rail corridor recommendations to improve the safety and efficiency of the corridor to serve the Region's economy Responsible: ACRPC, VTrans, towns Timeframe: short-term General Complete rail tunnel and rail replacement in downtown Middlebury Responsible: VTrans, Middlebury Timeframe: short-term General Build rail platform in Middlebury and connect to downtown and ACTR Responsible: VTrans, Middlebury, ACTR Timeframe: short-term General Build rail platform and complete the renovation of the Ferrisburgh-Vergennes train General station at the State park-and-ride facility Responsible: VTrans, towns Timeframe: short-term
+Rail - Recommended Actions: General Implement Western rail corridor recommendations to improve the safety and efficiency of the corridor to serve the Region's economy Responsible: ACRPC, VTrans, towns Timeframe: short-term General Complete rail tunnel and rail replacement in downtown Middlebury Responsible: VTrans, Middlebury Timeframe: short-term General Build rail platform in Middlebury and connect to downtown and ACTR Responsible: VTrans, Middlebury, ACTR Timeframe: short-term General Build rail platform and complete the renovation of the Ferrisburgh-Vergennes train station at the State park-and-ride facility Responsible: VTrans, towns Timeframe: short-term